metagentools/gbintk/docs/metacoag_preprocess.md

 ```shell
 fastg2gfa megahit_assembly/final.fastg > megahit_assembly/final.gfa
 ```
-Support for FASTG files will be added in the near future.

 ### Flye
 [**Flye**](https://github.com/fenderglass/Flye) is a long-read assembler based on the de Bruijn graph approach. **metaFlye** is the metagenomic version of Flye.
 Use metaFlye to assemble reads into contigs.
 A sample command is given below.